NVIDIA/GenerativeAIExamples/docs/api-catalog.md

 ## Example Features

-This example deploys a developer RAG pipeline for chat Q&A and serves inferencing from an NVIDIA API Catalog endpoint instead of NVIDIA Triton Inference Server, a local Llama 2 model, or local GPUs.
+This example deploys a developer RAG pipeline for chat Q&A and serves inferencing from an NVIDIA API Catalog endpoint instead of a local inference server, a local model, or local GPUs.

 Developers get free credits for 10K requests to any of the available models.